keijiro/Funnel/README.md

 *Funnel* is a Syphon server plugin for [Unity][Unity].
-It allows Unity to share rendered frames with other applications that supports the [Syphon][Syphon] protocol (e.g., [MadMapper][MadMapper], [VDMX][VDMX]) at almost zero performance loss.
+It allows Unity to share rendered frames with other applications that supports the [Syphon][Syphon] protocol (e.g., [MadMapper][MadMapper], [VDMX][VDMX]) without introducing any performance loss.

 System Requirements
 -------------------

-- Mac OS X 10.6 (Snow Leopard) or later.
+- Mac OS X 10.6 (Snow Leopard) or later
-- Unity 5.0 or later.
+- Unity 5.2 or later

+This version uses the new low-level native plugin interface that is only supported on 5.2 and later versions.
+If it's required to support 5.1 and earlier versions, [the legacy version][Legacy] is available for use.

 Setting Up
 ----------

 - Download and import [the plugin package][Package].
-- Add the Funnel script to cameras that share rendered frames.
+- Add the Funnel script to a camera that's to be shared.

-Basically that's all!
-It automatically sets up a Syphon server and starts publishing rendered frames to Syphon client applications.
+That's all!
+It automatically sets up a Syphon server and starts publishing rendered frames towards Syphon client applications.

 The name of the Syphon server is set in the following manner: